 Most people will be surprised that once, the Northern Rivers area was not east of the Great Dividing Range.
 It seems likely that there was a range which Ollier & Pain (1994) refer to as the Tasman Divide.
 This divide was originally speculated by Jones & Veevers (1983).
 This divide probably meant that rivers such as the modern day Clarence actually flowed to the west, indeed, if you had of stood on Cape Byron or looked out from the headlands of Port Macquarie you’d not see the wonderful blue ocean but land and possibly hills with the sea located possibly many hundreds of kilometres further away than today.
 I guess a good question to ask is where did all that land go?

-Looking out to the Tasman Sea may have
+Looking out to the Tasman Sea may have been looking out to another mountain range |

 In short, the Australian continent was much bigger than it currently is with Zealandia being the eastern edge.
 Approximately greater than 80 million years ago (beginning in the Cretaceous period) something happened deep below the crust under the Tasman Divide, it seems that the convecting mantle was pulling the east coast of Australia in two different directions.
 The area of the future Australian Continent seemed to remain fairly stable but the west, the future Zealandia, was dragged to the east.
 This process split the continent in two and created a mid ocean spreading ridge.
 The Lord Howe Rise part of Zelandia was dragged and stretched, creating huge Horst and Graben fault systems and consequently many basins.
 The effect of stretching and faulting thinned the Lord Howe Rises Continental Crust which meant that it began to sink below sea level.